NiamhOL/Data-Representation-2020-Project/README.md

 # Data-Representation-2020-Project

-This project focuses on the creation of a educational company webpage that medical education courses for students.
+This project focuses on the creation of a educational company webpage that provides a variety of medical education courses for students.

 ### Contents of Github repository in alphabetical order
 |File Name | Description                                |